wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 3. Perimeter
 4. Network
 5. Compute
-6. Application'
+6. Application
 7. Data

 ## Security Testing

 OSSTMM (Open Source Security Testing Methodology Manual) published by Pete Herzog of ISECOM (Institute for Security and Open Methodologies) covers the different kinds of security tests of physical, human (processes), and communication systems.
 It does not cover any specific tools that can be used to perform these tests.
-It defines five risk categorizations: vulnerability, weakness, concern, exposure, and anomaly.
+It defines five risk categorizations:
+   * vulnerability,
+   * weakness,
+   * concern,
+   * exposure, and
+   * anomaly.
+   <br /><br />

 Once a risk is detected and verified, it is assigned a risk assessment value.

 COSCO (Committee of Sponsoring Organizations) broadly defines ERM (Enterprise Risk Management) as “the culture, capabilities and practices integrated with strategy-setting and its execution, that organizations rely on to manage risk in creating, preserving and realizing value.”
 The ERM framework is presented in the form of a three-dimensional matrix.
 The matrix includes eight components of enterprise risk management and four categories of objectives across the top: strategic, operations, reporting, and compliance.